Chattahooligans/hooligan-hymnal-app/README.md

 ### And More

-We include links to social media accounts, league standings, and fundraising initiatives on the home screen and/or menu.
+We include links to social media accounts, league standings, fundraising initiatives, and your SG's Prideraiser campaign (you _do_ have a Prideraiser campaign, don't you?) on the home screen and/or menu.
 Customize it to fit your needs.

 ## Roadmap